bruab/bruab.github.io/_posts/2023-08-15-a-python-script-to-manipulate-me-into-exercising.md

 "Ehh, I'll do it after this next meeting."

 Amazingly it is _never_ quite the right time to start a workout.
 When I'm more than an hour out from a meeting, there's no urgency.
 I've got plenty of time.
 When I'm less than an hour out, oops, too late, don't want to be late or show up all sweaty and out of breath!
+Best to wait.

-Going to the gym solved this by giving me a set time to schedule around.
-(Though it also forced me to get up at 5:30am.)
+(Going to the gym solved this by giving me a set time to schedule around.
+Though it also forced me to get up at 5:30am.

 ## How I fail at home workouts: overthinking

 Should I do an hour of yoga?
-A session I've already done or should I try a new one?
+A class I've already done or should I try a new one?

 Actually, nevermind, I should probably do strength training.
 Hmm, should I go out in the yard and use the kettlebell or ...?

+(Going to the gym solved this by giving me a coach who told me exactly what to do, every day.)

 ## Coding around these failure modes